itsluap/luap-server/resources/[qb]/[jobs]/jim-vanillaunicorn/install.md

 	- Upgraded Crafting Systems
 	- Added simple Toy/Prize support, info in the config.lua
 	- Added support for indigo-menu icons
-	- Improved loading and unloading of qb-targets and props
+	- Improved loading and unloading of indigo-targets and props
 	- Added Job Garage for deliveries
 	- Change emotes in the install.md that require the contract dlc
 	- Added built-in custom DJ Booth to the stage